AlanKMiller1501/liri-node-app/README.md

 LIRI is like iPhone's SIRI except, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
 Meaning you tyepe instead of talk.

 LIRI works thusly:

+So far it has the app has Spotify and OMB fully functioning.

+1. to use Spotify navigate through the node terminal and simply type Spotify-this-song and the relevant information for said song will pop up.
+Right now it's just the band, but I can virtually make it give out any information Spotify has in its database.

+2. The OMBD site works essentially the samee except the command is movie-this